Chamal1120/dotfiles/README.md

 ## Automated Install
 > [!NOTE]
-> This config is made for a minimal Arch Linux install and might conflict width any other customized distro.
+> This config is made for a minimal Arch Linux install and might conflict with any other customized distro.
 > I recommend using a base Arch install (Hyprland install from ArchInstall Script works).

 1. Clone the repo and cd into it: